htutwaiphyoe/mastering-aws/cloud-practitioner-max/README.md

 Advantages

 1. full control of physical infrastructure and hardware
-2. know exactly what computers are (good for legal reasons)
+2. know exactly where computers and data are (good for legal reasons)

 Disadvantages